PennLINC/qsirecon/docs/reconstruction.rst

 Using custom atlases
 ^^^^^^^^^^^^^^^^^^^^

-It's possible to use your own atlases provided you can match the format ``qsiprep`` uses to read atlases.
-The ``qsiprep`` atlas set can be downloaded directly from `box  <https://upenn.box.com/shared/static/8k17yt2rfeqm3emzol5sa0j9fh3dhs0i.xz>`_.
+It's possible to use your own atlases provided you can match the format ``qsirecon`` uses to read atlases.
+The ``qsirecon`` atlas set can be downloaded directly from `box  <https://upenn.box.com/shared/static/8k17yt2rfeqm3emzol5sa0j9fh3dhs0i.xz>`_.

 In this directory there must exist a JSON file called ``atlas_config.json`` containing an